-I am an Assistant Professor in the School of Education at the University of North Carolina – Chapel Hill.
+I am an Associate Professor and Gary Stuck Faculty Scholar in Education at the School of Education at the University of North Carolina – Chapel Hill.
 My research focuses on the relationship between schools, the law, and education policy.
-In particular, I’m interested in both the historical development, modern use, and on-going effects of the metrics we use to describe and evaluate our schools.
+In particular, I’m interested in the historical development, modern use, and on-going effects of the metrics we use to describe and evaluate our schools.
 Whether it’s student grades, standardized test scores, or measures of effective teaching metrics are embedded everywhere in our school system.
 My work asks: where did these numbers come from?
 How did they become central to the operation of schools?
 And what effects have they had for how we think about what schools can and should do?

 Mailing Address: Peabody Hall, Suite 201, Chapel Hill, NC 27599